 Probiotics are hot right now with kombuchas and kefirs a plenty.
-Substantial studies have and are currently being conducted on the impact for humans with evidence showing links to multiple conditions such as allergy, pancreatitis and obesity as well as brain health.
+Substantial studies have and are currently being conducted on the impact for humans.
 To date relatively little research has been conducted on the benefits of probiotics for cats (and dogs) but the recent surge in interest for humans should see this change to benefit our pets and our own health.
 From our own experience with our pets, we strongly believe that good health begins in the gut for cats, dogs and humans alike, and probiotics can be helpful tools to keep the gut in check.

 Read on to understand the benefits of adding probiotics for cats.